-- 1. It describes the security environment (user identification, authentication, authorization, access control, etc.) assumed for the node so that security reviewers may decide whether this matches their environments. - 500 2.
+- 1. It describes the security environment (user identification, authentication, authorization, access control, etc.) assumed for the node so that security reviewers may decide whether this matches their environments. - 2.
 It defines basic auditing requirements for the node - 3.
 It defines basic security requirements for the communications of the node using TLS or equivalent functionality. - 4.
-It establishes the characteristics of the communication of audit messages between the Basic Secure Nodes and Audit Repository nodes that collect audit information. - 505 5.
-It defines a Secure Application actor for describing product configurations that are not able to meet all of the requirements of a Secure Node. - Note: ATNA security considerations require the use of Secure Nodes.
-The Secure Application is defined to permit product configurations to indicate that the product is ready for easy integration into a Secure Node environment because it performs all of the security related functions that are directly related to the application function.
-See section 9.7 for more details.
+It establishes the characteristics of the communication of audit messages between the Basic Secure Nodes and Audit Repository nodes that collect audit information. - 5.
+It defines a Secure Application actor for describing product configurations that are not able to meet all of the requirements of a Secure Node.